Skip to content

 Complete Audit Workflow

 The recommended end-to-end workflow for auditing a project from initialization to CI/CD integration.
+Works with any programming language.

 Step 1 — Initialize